What is a Chromosome? Type, Discover, Functions, Structure

 1. Nucleic acids composing chromatin are (i) Deoxyribonucleic acid – 35% and (ii) Ribonucleic acid – 5% DNA is the hereditary material.

-• Acidic proteins or non-histone high molecular weight proteins act as enzymes.
+• Proteins are found in about 60% of a chromosome.
+Acidic proteins or non-histone high molecular weight proteins act as enzymes.

 • Basic proteins or low molecular weight proteins are histones.
-These are structural proteins that bind to DNA to form the nucleoprotein fibre.
+These are structural proteins that bind to DNA to form the nucleoprotein fiber.
 These are named H1, H2A, H2B, AND H4.
 These are responsible for the folding of DNA.

 What are the functions of chromosomes?

-1. The chromosome controls the physiological or metabolic activities of the organism by controlling protein synthesis.
+1. The Chromosome controls the physiological or metabolic activities of the organism by controlling protein synthesis.

 2. Chromosomes control the development and differentiation of different characteristics of the organism.